KaarashWasTaken/Mental-Health-VR-Game/README.md

 Then extract the compressed file and run the "MHVRFP.exe" executable file.

 CONTROLS:
-W A S D to move around
+W A S D to move around;
-Mouse to look around
+Mouse to look around;
-F to grab
+F to grab;
 E to interact with puzzle